Dalbergia melanoxylon

 Growing

-New plants are usually grown from suckers, cuttings or seed, which germinate readily but only remain viable for a few months.
+New plants are usually grown from suckers, cuttings, or seed, which germinate readily but remain viable for only a few months.

 Problem features